ChloePeti/spotifyanalysis/README.md

 Speechiness: Songs with more spoken content tend to be significantly less popular
 Valance: Songs that are more positive (i.e. higher valance) tend to be more popular.

+ In the end, we found that newer songs are generally more popular.
+As seen in <a href="Spotify Dashboard1.png">this</a> visual, recently released songs tend to be more popular, even when they are remastered or re-recorded versions.
+However, the data also reveals a discrepancy in this trend—a cluster of songs from 2000 to 2021 is less popular than expected.
+While we cannot say for certain, we theorize that this group of outliers may be due to advancements in technology that have enabled more individuals to create and release their own music.
+Additionally, many factors contribute to a song’s popularity.
+Generally, songs with higher valence, danceability, and explicit content tend to be more popular.
+We also observed that more popular songs are less instrumental.
+Our theory is that this may be because many of today’s popular artists are solo performers rather than bands.